magenbrot/sa_learn_from_imap/README.md

 ## USAGE

+_Hint_: mymailbox.org and the password are just examples.

 First up you'll need an IMAP mailbox where you and your customers redirect SPAM and HAM to.
 I've a mailbox called filter@mymails.org.
 Since I use postfix (I don't know what other MTAs do), I can use a + in my recipient address.
 So I'm forwarding all spam to filter+spam@mymailbox.org and all ham to filter+ham@mymailbox.org.